 And these are just a select few.
 National Australia Bank hasn’t offered them for years.
 Of the big four banks, ANZ is really the only big bank that does still offer a low doc home loan product.

 Since December 2010, the value of low doc residential home loans lent to households fell from $60.2 billion to $20 billion, with the number of loans falling from around 300,000 to 100,000, according to APRA statistics.
-They now make up about 0.3% of overall lending per month, so they’re not a hugely popular product.
+They now make up less than 0.3% of overall lending per month, so they’re not a hugely popular product.

 Just know that when it comes to low doc home loans, lenders might restrict applications to: